Webbedtoes/Jush-clone/README.md

-# Jush-clone
-Repo clone
-gh repo clone dr3wme/Jsh
+## installation
+to clone this repository, run: gh repo clone Webbedtoes/Jush-clone then navigate to the project directory: cd Jush-clone